The beginnings: How Venetians convinced UNESCO to visit their city

 “My presence today is a sign of Venice’s trust and commitment to the international cooperation.
 I have presented this morning to the Director-General the progress made during the last 15 months by the city of Venice, which shows a strong commitment to the revitalization of the city and a clear trend reversal.
 I hope that this meeting will be the starting point of a cooperation that builds a new vision for Venice in the next 20 years, where all are committed to a better future for young people and future generations.” said Mayor Luigi Brugnaro.

 The bilateral meeting between the Director-General and the Mayor was followed by working meetings to explore various aspects of the management of the World Heritage site.’

 Upon receiving the file, the General Director of UNESCO, Irina Bokova, thanked the Venice Mayor on behalf of the Committee.
-The report will be analyzed and a final decision taken at the 42nd UNESCO meeting on the 2nd of July in Cracow.

 But Venice has been looking at Paris...